troykinsella/ansible-deb/README.md

 Role Variables
 --------------

 * deb_package_dest: Optional.
-The local directory into which the deb will be downloaded.
+The local file path into which the deb will be downloaded.
 Default: /tmp.
 * deb_package_url: The URL at which the deb can be downloaded.

 Example Playbook